Even seasoned deal-makers get cold feet when the sale becomes real. The two biggest stumbling blocks are:

 - Reinvest: Proceeds can be diversified into a portfolio that aligns with your risk tolerance and income goals.

-- Income Stream: You (and/or other named beneficiaries) receive annual distributions for a set term or for life.
+- Income Stream: You (and/or other named beneficiaries) receive a tax-deferred income stream through annual distributions for a set term or for life.

 - Remainder Gift: At the end of the term, whatever is left flows to the charity you selected.